depicted-candela/TransitionalSQL/8_plSqlMastery/README.md

 -- Minimalist Dataset for Lecture Examples
 -- Only includes tables/columns needed for direct lecture examples

-DROP TABLE lectureDepartments IF EXISTS;
-DROP TABLE lectureEmployees IF EXISTS;
-DROP TABLE lectureProducts IF EXISTS;
-DROP TABLE lectureCustomerLog IF EXISTS;
-DROP TABLE lectureNestedData IF EXISTS;
-DROP TABLE lectureVarrayData IF EXISTS;
-DROP TABLE lectureRecordData IF EXISTS;
-DROP TABLE lectureDynamicTarget IF EXISTS;

-DROP SEQUENCE lectureEmployeesSeq IF EXISTS;
-DROP SEQUENCE lectureProductsSeq IF EXISTS;
-DROP SEQUENCE lectureCustomerLogSeq IF EXISTS;
-DROP SEQUENCE lectureNestedDataSeq IF EXISTS;
-DROP SEQUENCE lectureVarrayDataSeq IF EXISTS;
-DROP SEQUENCE lectureRecordDataSeq IF EXISTS;
-DROP SEQUENCE lectureDynamicTargetSeq IF EXISTS;
+BEGIN
+  EXECUTE IMMEDIATE 'DROP TABLE lectureDepartments';
+EXCEPTION WHEN OTHERS THEN
+  IF SQLCODE != -942 THEN RAISE; END IF;
+END;
+/
+BEGIN
+  EXECUTE IMMEDIATE 'DROP TABLE lectureEmployees';
+EXCEPTION WHEN OTHERS THEN
+  IF SQLCODE != -942 THEN RAISE; END IF;
+END;
+/
+BEGIN
+  EXECUTE IMMEDIATE 'DROP TABLE lectureProducts';
+EXCEPTION WHEN OTHERS THEN
+  IF SQLCODE != -942 THEN RAISE; END IF;
+END;
+/
+BEGIN
+  EXECUTE IMMEDIATE 'DROP TABLE lectureCustomerLog';
+EXCEPTION WHEN OTHERS THEN
+  IF SQLCODE != -942 THEN RAISE; END IF;
+END;
+/
+BEGIN
+  EXECUTE IMMEDIATE 'DROP TABLE lectureNestedData';
+EXCEPTION WHEN OTHERS THEN
+  IF SQLCODE != -942 THEN RAISE; END IF;
+END;
+/
+BEGIN
+  EXECUTE IMMEDIATE 'DROP TABLE lectureVarrayData';
+EXCEPTION WHEN OTHERS THEN
+  IF SQLCODE != -942 THEN RAISE; END IF;
+END;
+/
+BEGIN
+  EXECUTE IMMEDIATE 'DROP TABLE lectureRecordData';
+EXCEPTION WHEN OTHERS THEN
+  IF SQLCODE != -942 THEN RAISE; END IF;
+END;
+/
+BEGIN
+  EXECUTE IMMEDIATE 'DROP TABLE lectureDynamicTarget';
+EXCEPTION WHEN OTHERS THEN
+  IF SQLCODE != -942 THEN RAISE; END IF;
+END;
+/
+BEGIN
+  EXECUTE IMMEDIATE 'DROP SEQUENCE lectureEmployeesSeq';
+EXCEPTION WHEN OTHERS THEN
+  IF SQLCODE != -2289 THEN RAISE; END IF;
+END;
+/
+BEGIN
+  EXECUTE IMMEDIATE 'DROP SEQUENCE lectureProductsSeq';
+EXCEPTION WHEN OTHERS THEN
+  IF SQLCODE != -2289 THEN RAISE; END IF;
+END;
+/
+BEGIN
+  EXECUTE IMMEDIATE 'DROP SEQUENCE lectureCustomerLogSeq';
+EXCEPTION WHEN OTHERS THEN
+  IF SQLCODE != -2289 THEN RAISE; END IF;
+END;
+/
+BEGIN
+  EXECUTE IMMEDIATE 'DROP SEQUENCE lectureNestedDataSeq';
+EXCEPTION WHEN OTHERS THEN
+  IF SQLCODE != -2289 THEN RAISE; END IF;
+END;
+/
+BEGIN
+  EXECUTE IMMEDIATE 'DROP SEQUENCE lectureVarrayDataSeq';
+EXCEPTION WHEN OTHERS THEN
+  IF SQLCODE != -2289 THEN RAISE; END IF;
+END;
+/
+BEGIN
+  EXECUTE IMMEDIATE 'DROP SEQUENCE lectureRecordDataSeq';
+EXCEPTION WHEN OTHERS THEN
+  IF SQLCODE != -2289 THEN RAISE; END IF;
+END;
+/
+BEGIN
+  EXECUTE IMMEDIATE 'DROP SEQUENCE lectureDynamicTargetSeq';
+EXCEPTION WHEN OTHERS THEN
+  IF SQLCODE != -2289 THEN RAISE; END IF;
+END;
+/

 CREATE SEQUENCE lectureEmployeesSeq START WITH 100 INCREMENT BY 1;
 CREATE SEQUENCE lectureProductsSeq START WITH 1000 INCREMENT BY 1;